 The World Is Not Necessarily Good Or Bad

 “When something bad happens, you have three choices.
 You can either let it define you, let it destroy you, or you can let it strengthen you.”—Dr. Seuss

 It’s not that I choose to live a Pollyanna existence either.
 I prefer not to comment or watch news events about what is wrong in the world.
-I focus on my personal growth and development because if I am a better person, the ripple effect is significant in contrast to focussing on negativity.
+I focus on my personal growth because if I am a better person, the ripple effect is significant compared to when I focus on negativity.
 The premise here is that the world is not necessarily good or bad.
 The world is what it is and we can focus our attention either way, knowing what we observe shapes our reality and ultimately our destiny.
 Knowing this, I’d like you to consider three areas of your life where you’re giving unnecessary attention to.
 It might be your job, a relationship, worrying about your finances or living conditions.
 Whatever it is, see if you can find the opposite of that thought.
 Completely shift your attention and note how you feel in the coming weeks and months.
-After all, if we allow outside events to dominate our lives, we will be at the mercy of all that is wrong in the world, when we ought to improve our life as best we can.
+After all, if we allow life to dominate our lives, we will be at the mercy of all that is wrong in the world, when we ought to improve our life as best we can.